 All parents are tested and cleared for genetic abnormalities that could be passed to the puppies.
 (See our “What To Look For In A Breeder” page.)
 We belong to the breeding associations shown below (see logos).
 We comply with the testing requirements set forth at:

 All of our puppies are handled daily and pre-spoiled.
 We implement the “SuperPuppy” method of biosensor early neurological stimulation from days 3 through 16 (click HERE for link to “SuperPuppy” explanation and photos).
 They receive lots of love and affection and are used to being around other dogs, kids, and a busy household.
 They live in a climate-controlled environment with music.
 They are used to household noises such as the television, vacuum, lawn mower, etc., and are not easily “spooked” by such common noises.
-They are litter-box trained to use newspapers to do “their business.”
+They are puppy pad trained to use newspapers or puppy pads to do “their business.”
 We have many wonderful references and testimonies from happy owners, and are happy to share those with you.

 A number of our puppies have been trained and are working service dogs for children with autism, angelman syndrome and down syndrome.
 (See our Service Dogs pages.)